BoloMasta/to-do-list/README.md

 🔆 light-dark theme

-💾 theme saved in Local Storage
+💾 theme and tasks saved in Local Storage

 Packages used: